Parven05/Odin-Doc-Gen/README.md

 ### file_order

 Controls the order files appear in the sidebar and main content.
 List filenames only, not full paths.
 Files not listed are sorted alphabetically after the ones you specify.
-Omit the key entirely to sort everything alphabetically.

 ### theme_css